-One placebo participant received 1 week of treatment with Bexotegrast 320 mg.
-The participant is not included in the 320 mg treatment group.
+One placebo participant received 1 week of treatment with Bexotegrast 320 mg and is included in the 320 mg treatment groups.
 The participant did not have any AEs.

 AE = Adverse Event; TEAE = Treatment Emergent Adverse Event; SAE = Serious Adverse Events.
 Adverse events coded using MedDRA v.
 24.0.
 TEAE is defined as any AE starting (or worsening) on or after the date of first dose.